-For the reasons given above, SKC considers the validations presented in these research reports to be at least sufficient to meet the requirements of the European Standards prEN 838 and EN 482 for compliance monitoring.
-This conclusion is supported by a detailed comparison which has been submitted for publication.
+For the reasons given above, SKC considers the validations presented in these research reports to be at least sufficient to meet the requirements of the European Standards EN 838 and EN 482 for compliance monitoring.
+This conclusion is supported by a detailed comparison, which has been published.

-The CEN protocol supports the Bi-level theory of validation.
+The CEN protocol supports the Bi-level Theory of Validation.